Migrating an existing application from Activiti 5.x (or Camunda fox 6.x - see below) is straightforward. This page describes the necessary steps.

 Reason: Passing EL expressions in a task query enables execution of arbitrary code when the query is evaluated.

 The process engine no longer evaluates these expressions by default and throws an exception instead.
-The pevious behavior can be re-enabled by setting the process configuration enableExpressionsInAdhocQueries
+The pevious behavior can be re-enabled by setting the process configuration enableExpressionsInAdhocQueries to true.

 See the user guide on security considerations for custom code for details.